OHDSI/TheBookOfOhdsi/SoftwareValidity.md

 ### Documentation

 All packages in the Methods Library are documented through R’s internal documentation framework.
 Each package has a package manual that describes every function available in the package.
 To promote alignment between the function documentation and the function implementation, the [roxygen2](https://cran.r-project.org/web/packages/roxygen2/vignettes/roxygen2.html) software is used to combine a function’s documentation and source code in a single file.
 The package manual is available on demand through R’s command line interface, as a PDF in the package repositories, and as a web page.
 In addition, many packages also have vignettes that highlight specific use cases of a package.
-All documentation can be viewed though the Methods Library website[^methodsLibrarySiteUrl].
+All documentation can be viewed though the Methods Library website.[^methodsLibrarySiteUrl]

 [^methodsLibrarySiteUrl]: https://ohdsi.github.io/MethodsLibrary/